Finite-time teleportation phase transition in random quantum circuits

-In the last example, we consider the finite-time transition in short-range interacting circuits in higher dimension ($d \geq 2$).
-Specifically, we consider $P(i,j)$ to be uniformly distributed over nearest-neighbor qubits.
+Last, we consider the finite-time transition in short-range interacting circuits in higher dimensions ($d \geq 2$).
+Specifically, we consider $P(i,j)$ to be uniformly distributed over pairs of nearest-neighbor qubits.
 The critical exponents extracted from the two-dimensional Clifford simulation are $\nu \approx 1.2$, $\beta \approx 0.11$ [Fig.~\ref{fig:2d_ckt}(b)].
-These exponents are in agreement with the exponents found in the measurement-induced entanglement transition~\cite{zabalo2020critical}~\footnote{The anomalous dimension in two dimensions is given by $\eta = 2\beta/\nu \approx 0.2$ in agreement with the result of~\cite{zabalo2020critical}.}.
-This result is indeed expected by mapping the dynamics of a finite depth two-dimensional brick-layer RUC with final-time measurements to hybrid quantum dynamics (i.e. unitary and measurement) in one dimension~\cite{napp2019efficient}.
+These exponents agree with those found in the $(1+1)$D measurement-induced entanglement transition~\cite{zabalo2020critical}~\footnote{The anomalous dimension in two dimensions is given by $\eta = 2\beta/\nu \approx 0.2$ in agreement with the result of~\cite{zabalo2020critical}.}.
+This result is indeed expected by mapping the dynamics of a finite depth two-dimensional brick-layer RUC with final-time measurements to monitored quantum dynamics in one dimension~\cite{napp2022efficient}.

-\emph{Discussion.}--- The above analysis of two-dimensional circuits suggests that the finite-time teleportation transition may generally correspond to a transition in approximate sampling complexity~\cite{napp2019efficient,maskara2019complexity}.
+\emph{Discussion.}--- The above analysis of two-dimensional circuits suggests that the finite-time teleportation transition may generally correspond to a transition in approximate sampling complexity~\cite{napp2022efficient,maskara2022complexity}.
 Specifically, we consider the problem of sampling measurement outcomes from $N$ qubits initialized in a product state and evolved under a finite-time RUC.
-To draw a connection to the teleportation transition, we divide the output qubits into three regions: $A$ and $B$, each with a sub-extensive number of qubits $N^\gamma, 0<\gamma<1$, and $M$, the remaining qubits.
+To draw a connection to the teleportation transition, we divide the output qubits into three regions: $\mathcal{A}$ and $\mathcal{B}$, each with a sub-extensive number of qubits $N^\gamma$ with $0<\gamma<1$, and $M$, the remaining qubits.

-In the teleporting phase ($t > t_c$), measurements on $M$ generate long-range entanglement between subsystems $A$ and $B$.
-This can be understood through the mapping to the effective spin model.
-The long-range order implies $I_{A:B|M} = O(N^\gamma)$~\footnote{The sub-extensive symmetry breaking boundary conditions on $A$,$B$ do not destroy the long-range order in the effective spin model.}.
-Thus, we expect the pure joint state $\ket{\psi_A \psi_B}$ to be as complex as a Haar-random state of $O(N^{\gamma})$ qubits~\cite{choi2021emergent,cotler2021emergent}.
-Approximate sampling from such a state is believed to be classically hard~\cite{bouland2019complexity}.
+In the teleporting phase ($t > t_c$), measurements on $M$ generate long-range entanglement between subsystems $\mathcal{A}$ and $\mathcal{B}$.
+In the spin model, $S_{\mathcal{B}|M}$ is the excess free energy of imposing a domain wall separating $\mathcal{A}$ from $\mathcal{B}$, which scales as a power law of $\min(\abs{\mathcal{A}}, \abs{\mathcal{B}})$ in the ordered phase~\footnote{The sub-extensive symmetry breaking boundary conditions on $\mathcal{A}$, $\mathcal{B}$ do not destroy the long-range order in the effective spin model.}.
+Thus, we expect approximate sampling from the pure joint state $\ket{\psi_\mathcal{A} \psi_\mathcal{B}}$ to be as complex as sampling from a Haar-random state of a sub-extensive power-law number of qubits, which is believed to be classically hard~\cite{bouland2019complexity}.